 To accomplish this contemporary reboot, we framed the play with a prologue and epilogue, rewritten from Behn’s original highly politicised pro/epilogues: Aphra herself addressing the audience of today in the clanking but acerbic political verse fashionable in late 17th-century theatre.

-Who would have thought such hellish times to have seen / Not 1677, but 2018? / This play to you by Aphra Behn’s addressed / I’m afraid it does not pass the Bechdel Test …
+A microcosm of our nation’s modern error / The Civil War that follows hard the War on Terror / Who would have thought such hellish times to have seen / Not 1677, but 2018? / This play to you by Aphra Behn’s addressed / I’m afraid it does not pass the Bechdel Test …

 There are extensive parallels between the geo- and gender- politics of the play and those of today; we were able to leverage it quite precisely as a critical dramatic analysis of our current moment.
 In the story of four posh English lads on a Carnival weekend in Naples, we referenced The Inbetweeners, the Three Lions culture, the stag do’s we’ve regretted, blue passports, and everything we’ve lost since the Brexit referendum (most particularly our innocence); in the misogyny of the leading characters we explored the toxic permissiveness of a pre-Weinstein moment.